Bharato0/Fake_News_Detection/README.md

 - It models the relationship between the input variables and the binary output variable using sigmoid function, which transforms the output of the model to a probability between 0 and 1.
 #### Decision Tree Classifier
 - A decision tree classifier is a type of algorithm used for classification tasks that builds a tree-like model by recursively partitioning the data based on the input variables and their values to predict the class label of new data.
-#### Gradient Bound Classifier - A gradient bound classifier is a type of machine learning algorithm used for
+#### Gradient Boosting Classifier -
-classification tasks.
+- A gradient boosting classifier is a type of machine learning algorithm used for classification tasks.
 It updates a set of weights to minimize the difference between predicted and actual outcomes.
-The "gradient bound" term means it has a constraint that prevents the weights from becoming too large.
+The "gradient boosting" term means it has a constraint that prevents the weights from becoming too large.
 This helps prevent numerical instability or overfitting.
 #### Random Forest Classifier
 - A random forest classifier is a type of machine learning algorithm used for classification tasks.
 It combines many decision trees to make a prediction.
 Each tree looks at a random subset of the data and features, which helps to prevent overfitting.
 The final prediction is based on the most commonly predicted class by all the trees.
 Random forest classifiers are accurate and can handle large and complex datasets.